 Any stroke related randomised controlled trials or systematic reviews are screened monthly and allocated to each relevant PICO.
-CDG members advise the final inclusion and determine the potential impact of the evidence to determine if it is a high or low priority workflow.
-High priority occurs when the new evidence is assessed to potentially impact the overall body of evidence and recommendations.
-A low priority is given where the new evidence is deemed to not change the recommendation/s or body of evidence.
+The working group in collaboration with CDG members identify if a new publication is likely to impact the overall body of evidence and lead to a change of the recommendations in which case it is fast tracked as a high priority.
+For new evidence that is unlikely to require a change to recommendations monthly allocation accumulates for six months at which point the CDG members are requested to review and advise the final inclusion and determine the potential impact of the evidence.
 Questions (PICO structure) specifically used in the current update are noted below.